-Commitment – being absolutely clear on purpose and direction; what are we signing up for an why are we here?
+Commitment – being absolutely clear on purpose and direction; what are we signing up for and why are we here?

-Accountability – hold each accountable, raise and resolve difficult issues without fear of fallout.
+Accountability – hold each other accountable, raise and resolve difficult issues without fear of fallout.

 Results – being prepared to be brutally honest about our performance, about results within the team.